Dalas121/Heir_2_The_Throne/README.md

 ----Harper:
 - it's Harper
 - should we give her personality some kind of gimmick to help her stand out?
 My memory on Liberty may no longer be accurate - I haven't played it since before the gender change
+- quest: Dalben.
+Harper scrounges up a small amount of gold
 - quest: Dwarven Doors.
 Harper gets Uncle Somf and Delurin as non-companion loyals

 ----Chantal: